-Coca-Cola Company, our long-term success depends upon working to ensure the safety of our workers, visitors to our operations, and the public.
+At The Coca-Cola Company, our long-term success depends on working to ensure the safety of our workers, visitors to our operations, and the public.

 To guide us in working to achieve a safe work environment for our associates, KORE defines a rigorous set of operational controls to manage known risks.
 The controls generally align with top global requirements and consensus standards.

-We provide substantial safety training to our associates using the training requirements defined in KORE as a global baseline.
+Occupational Safety and Health is also a key theme of our engagement with our supply chain and focuses on Enabling Services/Building Capabilities, Technical Governance, and Policy.
+Our supply chain governance audits cover 22 Coca-Cola Company safe and healthy workplace conditions and behavior facets, and we have substantially engaged in training and capability building across our supply chain.
+We provide substantial safety training to our associates using the training requirements defined in KORE as a global baseline, as well as applicable legal requirements.
 Training covers new-hire induction and periodic refresher training for all associates and other workers conducting work on our behalf.

-Improving route-to-market safety remains a key priority for the Company.
+Operating safely remains a top priority for the Coca-Cola system.
+A prominent component of our safety program is improving route-to-market safety.
 Route-to-market, or RTM, is defined as the movement of products and people between our bottling plants and our customers.
 RTM is characterized by a complex chain of events that varies greatly throughout the world and often involves third-party partners.
 Because everything from cars and trucks to canoes and motorcycles is used to distribute our products, solutions must be developed and implemented at a local level.